vscode-reborn-ai/vscode-reborn-ai/README.md

 ### What does that mean for this fork?

 I'll be continuing work on this extension, I have some ideas for features that focus on automation.
-A major react refactor will be releasing soon, which sets the groundwork for a more powerful UI experience.
+This means there's fairly major changes on the horizon in the name of a better dev experience.
+I suggest building from [gencay/vscode-gencay](https://github.com/gencay/vscode-chatgpt) source if you do not want an extension that may occasionally break as it evolves.

 ### FOSS